 University of Georgia’s Small Business Development Center

-The Chamber partners with the University of Georgia’s Small Business Development Center (SBDC) which sets up shop in LaGrange every Tuesday with SBDC Business Consultant Mark Lupo on-hand for individual consultations with potential or existing business owners.
+The Chamber partners with the University of Georgia’s Small Business Development Center (SBDC) which sets up shop in LaGrange with SBDC Business Consultant Todd Carlisle, by appointment, on-hand for individual consultations with potential or existing business owners.

 “We are here to help small businesses grow,” says Lupo.
 “We assist with business plan development, marketing strategies, finances and strategic planning.
 Sometimes it’s as simple as brainstorming through an opportunity or challenge.”
 Best of all, there’s no fee for the service, according to Lupo who describes himself as “very pro-Troup County.”